pachterlab/GP_2021_2/README.md

 ``dag_cme_burst.py`` implements the DAG generation, stochastic matrix construction, simulation, and analytical solution routines.

 ``gg210110_dag_1.ipynb`` demonstrates the performance of the algorithm in a Jupyter notebook.

+``gg210609_fltseq.ipynb`` applies the algorithm to an FLT-seq long-read sequencing dataset and validates the consistency oftheoretical correlation constraints.